AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46618-product-list-widget-shows-incorrect-cached-prices-logged-in-customer.md

 To apply individual patches, use the following links depending on your deployment method:

-* Adobe Commerce or Magento Open Source on-premises: [Quality Patches Tool > Usage](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) in the Quality Patches Tool guide.
+* Adobe Commerce or Magento Open Source on-premises: [[!DNL Quality Patches Tool] > Usage](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) in Adobe Experience League.
 * Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 ## Related reading

-To learn more about Quality Patches Tool, refer to:
+To learn more about [!DNL Quality Patches Tool], refer to:

-* [Quality Patches Tool released: a new tool to self-serve quality patches](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html?lang=en) in our support knowledge base.
+* [[!DNL Quality Patches Tool] released: a new tool to self-serve quality patches](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html?lang=en) in our support knowledge base.
-* [Check if patch is available for your Adobe Commerce issue using Quality Patches Tool](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/check-patch-for-magento-issue-with-magento-quality-patches.html?lang=en) in our support knowledge base.
+* [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/check-patch-for-magento-issue-with-magento-quality-patches.html?lang=en) in our support knowledge base.

-For info about other patches available in QPT, refer to [Patches available in QPT](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in the Quality Patches Tool guide.
+For info about other patches available in [!DNL QPT], refer to [Patches available in [!DNL QPT]](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in the Quality Patches Tool guide.